Listing Agents: What They Are And How They Differ From Buyer’s Agents

 Dual agency occurs when one agent represents both the seller and the buyer in a single real estate transaction.
 In order for listing agents (or buyer’s agents) to act as a dual agent, they must inform both the seller and buyer and obtain written consent from both parties.

 Homeowners who choose to sell their homes without the help of a real estate agent usually decide to do so because they don’t want to pay the commission.
-The problem with this line of thinking is that the seller’s and buyer’s agents typically split a commission that’s deducted from the purchase price of the home.

 Benefits Of Working With A Listing Agent